itseez3d/metaperson/docs/business-integration/web_integration.md

 ## Sample Page

-A more comprehensive web sample that covers most of [JS API](js_api) methods is available at this link below.
+A more comprehensive web sample that covers most [JS API](js_api) methods is available at this link below.
 You can look at the source of this page to get more implementation details.

 https://metaperson.avatarsdk.com/business.html